-Just a stone’s throw north of Dublin lies the wonderful sea side town of Howth.
-There are loads of great things to do in the Howth area, like hiking Howth summit and having a fantastic view of Dublin Bay, but the focus of this post is on their wonderful seaside Sunday Farmers Market that is open from 10am to 5pm.
+Just north of Dublin is the wonderful seaside town of Howth.
+There are loads of great things to do in the Howth area, like hiking Howth summit and having a fantastic view of Dublin Bay, but the focus of this post is on the wonderful Howth Market that takes place from 10am to 5pm on Sundays.

 Disclaimer: This article contains affiliate links.
 We receive a small commission when you book or sign up through these links and it costs you nothing extra.
 When it suits you, please use them, as it helps us help you!